Fees, Income & Expenditure

 Because our club is affiliated to Scottish Swimming, our members must also be members of Scottish Swimming.
 The annual fee for this is collected from members at the start of each calendar year and is paid to Scottish Swimming in March.
 The amount of the fee varies with member type.

-Training fees are generally charged at £2.50 per session in advance, although longer sessons and those at ASV may be charged at a pro-rata rate.
+Training fees are charged at £3.00 per hour.
 As a minimum, all swimming members pay for Friday 'Club Night' sessions, regardless of whether or not they attend.

 Collection of Fees

-Fees for Friday evening and any additional training sessions are collected at the start of each school term in advance.
-Swimmers are handed a slip at the start of each term detailing the sessions they have agreed to attend and the total fee payable.
-The fees for the club and Scottish Swimming memberships are listed on the training fee slips given to the swimmers for the Autumn and Spring terms respectively.
+Fees for Friday evening and any additional training sessions are collected at the start of each school term in advance, with details of the sessions they have agreed to attend and the total fee payable.

 While training fees are the main source of income, additional fundraising initiatives are vital to the upkeep of the club.
 The main fundraiser is our annual graded meet, held every May, where the club generously receives donations from local companies and organisations, as well as entry fees from competing teams, stalls and a raffle.
 There is also the occasional 'cake bake', 'rag bag' collection and supermarket 'bag pack' which we would encourage all swimmers and parents to become involved with.
 We also receive a very small income from “Easyfundraising.com”.
 For many years, Ythan ASC helped organise the Ythan Challenge; a multi-terrain race held in Ellon each year; for which a donation was received.